Operata MCP Server

 • Knowledge integration: Access Operata's knowledge base without leaving your workflow

-• Secure authentication: Uses your existing Operata API tokens with proper scoping
+• Secure authentication: Uses your existing Operata API keys with proper scoping

-• Multi-client support: Works with Claude Desktop and ChatGPT (with more clients coming)
+• Multi-client support: Works with Claude Desktop, ChatGPT, OpenCode, and any MCP-compatible client

 Available Tools

-The Operata MCP Server provides two powerful tools for accessing your data:
+The Operata MCP Server provides seven tools for accessing your data:

 Use cases: